klahrich/chiefhustler/content/diary/contrarian-investment-strategies.md

 When investors receive unexpectedly higher earnings on out-of-favor stocks, their dopamine is also likely to fire up almost instantaneously and strongly - studies show from three to forty times a second.
 Schultz and Anthony Dickinson, in the 2000 _Annual Review of Neuroscience_, wrote, "In summary, the reward responses depend on the difference between the occurrence and the prediction of reward (dopamine response = reward occurred - reward predicted)".

-## Ch 10: A {pwerful Contrarian Approach to Profits
+## Ch 10: A Powerful Contrarian Approach to Profits

 Favored stocks underperform the market, while out-of-favor companies outperform the market, but the reappraisal often happens slowly, even glacially.